-- Students should be able to narrate (tell back the story), summarize (shrink the story), and amplify (increase a story by adding details, dialogue, and description) before enrolling in this course.
+• Students should be able to narrate (tell back the story), summarize (shrink the story), and amplify (increase a story by adding details, dialogue, and description) before enrolling in this course.
 Furthermore, each student should be able to write his own fable before enrolling in this course.
 Students must be able to write by hand legibly and understand basic English grammar rules(ex: recognize a noun, verb, adjective, subject, etc...).
 They should be confident in spelling, punctuation, and capitalization basics.
 They should be persevering as they begin on a long journey towards becoming great writers.

-Students should be motivated and inspired to persevere by the vision of mastery and wisdom laid before their eyes.
-They should be willing to take risks and to explore the art of writing. - Students should be able to log-in to Schoology to review homework assignments and upload completed work.
-When necessary, students should be able to comment on topics and collaborate with classmates through Schoology.
+- Students should be able to log-in to Schoology to review homework assignments and upload completed work.
 If a student is not able to navigate Schoology independently, a parent or guardian should be willing to assist that student with homework assignments and other course materials obtained through this platform. - Students should be able to read and comprehend the text independently.
 They should be able to retell a story in their own words and to use textual evidence to decipher the meaning of new vocabulary.
-During the 2nd Semester of this course, students will write and rewrite six-paragraph essays on a regular basis.